Folding, Foundation, and Length (Patrons)

 Project tip: Leave a lesson comment below!
 It’s a great way to give feedback or ask a question, and it helps google find us so we can achieve The Feldenkrais Project’s vision!

-We offer over 50 free lessons, but this one's just for our Patron-level donors.
-You can learn about it in the free lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
+We offer over 50 free lessons, but this one's just for Patrons.
+You can learn about it in the free lesson notes and comments below.
+To access the audio, join The FP at the Patron level.
 Learn more

 • The recording picks up with the last few seconds of a lively “what is Feldenkrais?” discussion before class began.
 This class meets in an exercise studio in a fitness center, and I was differentiating the Feldenkrais Method from other kinds of classes that meet in that room.
 I called Feldenkrais part of the fourth area of fitness: coordination training, as opposed to traditional “exercise” forms of fitness in the more common three areas: strength, cardiovascular, and lengthening (or stretch) training.
 The Feldenkrais Method, strictly speaking, is a somatically-based educational method.